-Antiquarian Korean materials arrived at the Bodleian libraries in the latter part of the nineteenth century, relatively late compared to other East Asian materials.
-Although few in number, they are still important, and in fact there are a couple of titles in the Bodleian collections included on the ‘100 Hangul Heritage’ list as well as rare and important antiquarian printed books, manuscripts, imperial publications, fine portrait albums, and a painted scroll of the funeral procession of King Yŏngjo (英祖, 1694–1776, r.1724–76, also known as King Yŏngjong 英宗).
+Antiquarian Korean materials arrived at the Bodleian libraries in the latter part of the 19th century, relatively late compared to other East Asian materials.
+Although few in number, they are still important.
+In fact, several titles in the Bodleian collections are included on the ‘100 Hangul Heritage’ list.
+The library also holds rare and important antiquarian printed books, manuscripts, imperial publications, fine portrait albums, and a painted scroll of the funeral procession of King Yŏngjo (英祖, 1694–1776, r.1724–76, also known as King Yŏngjong 英宗).
 The late arrival is probably due to the fact that Chosŏn, known in the West as Corea or Korea, was opened to Western visitors only from 1882.

-The first important manuscript Yŏngjo kukchang palin panch’ado (英祖國葬發引班次圖, MS. Asiat.
-Misc. a.1) donated by Bishop Trollope in 1902 was a painting scroll of the funeral procession of King Yŏngjo (英祖1694 1776).
-The second important manuscript Kunsin tohoe (君臣圖繪, MS. Chin. c.
-21) donated in 1907 was a four-volume set of paintings consisting of fine illustrations of famous Chinese figures from ancient times up to the Ming Dynasty.
+The first important manuscript, Yŏngjo kukchang palin panch’ado (英祖國葬發引班次圖, MS. Asiat.
+Misc. a.1), was donated by Bishop Trollope in 1902.
+It is a painting scroll of the funeral procession of King Yŏngjo (英祖1694 1776).
+The second important manuscript, Kunsin tohoe (君臣圖繪, MS. Chin. c.
+21), donated in 1907, was a four-volume set of paintings consisting of fine illustrations of famous Chinese figures from ancient times up to the Ming Dynasty.
 Another important manuscript is a collection of ten official documents (MS. Asiat.
 Misc. a.41(R)) given to the library by Colin Franklin in 1998.
 They are official orders by King Kojong between 1885 and 1886 conferring various titles on his government officials and their family members.
 King Kojong was the twenty-sixth king of the Chosŏn Dynasty and the first emperor of the Korean Empire.
 Each document bears the king’s seal.

 Early printed books